 2. KLOSTERS, Switzerland

 Pronounced clawsters, this is where it all started, at least in public.
 William and Kate's first pucker-up for the paps was on the piste at Klosters, no doubt securing the resort's social standing for another century.
 A Rothschild has a home here.
 And, George I-can-feel-your-pain Osborne likes the odd £11,000-a-time visit.
 But fears abound that Prince Charles, the resort's most famous visitor, may not return.
 And the boys might yearn for the buzz of Courchevel over the calm chic of Klosters.
-Charles hasn't visited for two seasons now.
+Charles hasn't visited for a few seasons now.
 Glamour model Katie Price has.

 Who to see: Prince Charles and the boys, Tara Palmer-Tompkinson, Rupert Everett, George Osborne and Katie Price